 Laura Candler’s Math Problem Solving page is where you’ll find great resources for teaching problem solving as well as a variety of math problem activity pages.
 Many of the items on this page are free and do not come with directions.
 For complete problem solving lessons, check out the Daily Math Puzzlers, a series of four leveled books that include information on how to teach problem solving as well as mixed-problem activity pages for students.

-Each of the pages below is a free sample from one of the Daily Math Puzzler ebooks.
+Each page below is a free sample from one level of the Daily Math Puzzler program.

 Use the simple pretests in this assessment pack to learn how skilled your students are at solving problems and where to start them in the Daily Math Puzzler program.
 Even if you don’t use the Daily Math Puzzler program, you’ll gain valuable insights as to HOW your students attack word problems and solve them.
 Click the link or cover image to sign up for this free set of leveled problem solving assessments.
 After you submit your requests, go to you inbox and look for the email with the freebie.
 You’ll see links to the American version shown here and the International version.

 Recharge & Write is a terrific cooperative learning strategy that gets kids talking about math problems but holds them accountable for understanding how to solve each problem.
 I recorded a short video to explain how it works, and I provided even more detail my blog post, How to Recharge Mathematical Thinking.

 If you’re looking for the Weekly Math Challenge printables shown below, they’re free for my newsletter subscribers.
 To find them, sign up for Candler’s Classroom Connections and follow the links to the Best Freebies page.
 You can find many more problems like this in the Math Mindset Challenges collection!

 If you missed the live webinar, you can watch a free replay here.